fhiso/sources-and-citations/citation-elements.md

 references, and different implementations may implement it differently.
-A database-backed implementation might choose to assign a identifier to each *citation layer* using an auto-increment field, and make the references a copy of that identifer.
+A database-backed implementation might choose to assign a identifier to each *citation layer* using an auto-increment field, and make the references a copy of that identifier.
 Other implementations might implement the reference using a pointer to the data structures in memory that represents the *citation layer*.
 Serialisation formats will define their own representations of these references.

-{.ednote}  Earlier drafts of this standard used a *layer identifier* to represent references, but left their form unspecfied and allowed implementations to use alternative implementation techniques such as pointers.
+{.ednote}  Earlier drafts of this standard used a *layer identifier* to represent references, but left their form unspecified and allowed implementations to use alternative implementation techniques such as pointers.
 The new wording is not strictly a change, but makes it clearer that a formal *layer identifier* is not required.
 If a